 Rebalancing means selling some investments and buying some other investments in order to return your asset allocation to the desired percentages.
-Tax loss harvesting means selling some investments that lost value in order to realize a capital loss and use the loss to offset realized capital gains and income.
-Tax loss harvesting only applies to taxable accounts, not tax advantaged accounts such as 401k/403b accounts and IRAs.
+Tax-loss harvesting means selling some investments that lost value in order to realize a capital loss and use the loss to offset realized capital gains and income.
+Tax-loss harvesting is beneficial only in taxable accounts, not in tax-advantaged accounts such as 401k/403b accounts and IRAs.

 Advisors who manage your investments for high recurring fees like to show you they are rebalancing your investments and harvesting your tax losses, often quarterly.
 They do that to make you feel you are getting your money’s worth.